career goals

 2. Build Your Network

 More and more, who you know can really help your career.
 Whether it’s providing you with a solid recommendation, letting you know about an opening at a company you want to work at, or introducing you to someone influential in the field, your career network can be a great resource to you.
-Use this new year to build your network, making contacts in your desired field, and at potential workplaces.
-You can build your network through in-person events and conferences, as well as virtually, using the Internet to make new connections.

 3. Earn Certifications and Skills

 What skills are essential in your line of work?
 What education do you need to move up to the next level?
 Assess your current skill level, and learn what is required to move ahead.
-Then, make a plan to achieve those skills.
-Some companies offer training programs for future managers.
-You might need a particular software certification in some jobs to get ahead.
-Taking a particular skills and knowledge test might qualify you for a raise.
-Find out about these programs and incentives, and then go for it.
+Then, make a plan to achieve those skills, whether you need to take an extra class or two at night, or whether there is a special certification you need to obtain.

 4. Develop Your Soft Skills

-In order to succeed anymore, you also need solid soft skills.
-We often don’t think about our ability to interact with others orally and through writing.
+In order to succeed these days, you also need solid soft skills.
+In a world that’s so connected, and where we are all personal brands, we often don’t think about our ability to interact with others orally and through writing.
 However, these skills can be very valuable.
 Soft skills like problem solving, creativity, and even a good attitude can help you in your career.
-Resolve to improve your career this year by developing your soft skills so that you are more valuable.

 5. Consider Quitting

-For some people, the best career goal is to…leave the career behind.
-While this isn’t something that works for everyone, many find that a conventional job is draining.
 If you have a great idea for a business, consider quitting your current career and striking out on your own.
 The Internet has invented hundreds of new opportunities.
 Start out with a side hustle, and build it up in your spare time.
+Your dreams of entrepreneurship are more likely to come true if you create a plan to get to that point.
+You don’t have to quit today; you can strategize so that you take it one step at a time.